 Bake a batch of these moist and delicious treats when guests are expected for brunch.
+A cup of cornmeal in the batter adds just the right amount of texture.
+You can also substitute frozen blueberries for fresh.

 Heat oven to 375 degrees.
 Place a Silpat (French nonstick baking mat) or parchment paper on a baking sheet; place six 2 3/4-by-2-inch pastry rings on it.
 Cut parchment paper into six 10-by-3-inch strips; use them to line molds (paper will extend above rims).